-How Suimono Clear Soup is different from Miso Soup
+How Suimono Clear Soup differs from Miso Soup

-But have you ever eaten or heard of another common Japanese soup dish “Suimono (吸い物)”? which is also called “Osuimono (お吸い物)”.
+By the way, have you ever heard of the Japanese soup “Suimono (吸い物)” also called “Osuimono (お吸い物)” before?

-As you know, miso soup has a brown color that comes from its main seasoning, miso soybean paste, while Suimono, or Osuimono, is a kind of clear soup.
+As you know, miso soup usually takes on a brown color from its main seasoning, miso fermented soybean paste, while suimono is a kind of clear soup.

-Both miso soup and Suimono clear soup can contain various ingredients ranging from seafood and meat to vegetables, mushrooms, tofu, and eggs, and the food in Suimono and miso soups is generally called “Mi (実)”.
+Both miso soup and suimono clear soup can use various ingredients, including seafood and meat, vegetables, mushrooms, tofu, and eggs.

-For miso soup, many of us Japanese use a wooden bowl, while the Japanese clear soup Suimono is typically served in a lacquered soup bowl.
+Many Japanese people prepare a wooden bowl for miso soup, while the clear soup suimono is often served in a lacquered bowl.

 But of course, you can eat miso soup with a lacquered bowl, and vice versa.